Q. Why restrict your work to breast cancer? Isn’t your research and work suitable for many other cancers?

 Q. How many sessions will I need?

 That depends on you.
-I always try to cover the basics in the first two sessions and that’s enough for many people.
+My Cancer Restart programme is designed to provide a comprehensive and personal blueprint for health to help you focus on what’s relevant and important for you, and that’s enough for many people.
 Further sessions are a matter of choice – for example if you have some coaching issues to address or if you decide to do some functional or genetic testing.
 In our first session I will tell you what I have learned from analysing your questionnaire and explain the ways we can move forward.
 I will always try to work within your budget and timeframe.

 Q. I want my mum to come and see you.
 Can you help her?